Andrew236/Python-Exploration/README.md

 # Python-Exploration
-This is going to be where I put all of my files related to me learning Python.
-Here you can see my journey in learning this great language.
+Here is my Python journey.
+All files related to python will be here sorted by subjects in folders!